GaetanLovey/myportfolio/content/_index.en.md

 <center>

 > I obtained my bachelor in Business Administration from HES-SO Valais/Wallis in 2018.
-> Then, in 2021 I got a master's degree in Managmenet at HEC Lausanne.
+> Then, in 2021 I got a master's degree in Management at HEC Lausanne.
 Being very interested in statistics and data science, I chose the "business analytics" orientation of the program.
+> Today, I work as a Data Scientist at FMV SA, a company active in hydroelectricity production, distribution and commercialization.

 </p></center>

 <p align="center">